 When you’re trusting a freelancer to coordinate with a prestigious team of contributors on one of the biggest budgets out there, you need someone with a proven track record.
-With almost 20 major reference works (or MRWs) successfully completed, I have the judgement and experience to smoothly slot into your existing workflows while driving progress with tenacity and sensitivity.
+With over 20 major encyclopedias and catalogues raisonnés successfully completed, I have the judgement and experience to smoothly slot into your existing workflows while driving progress with tenacity and sensitivity.
 The encyclopedias I’ve project managed have extended to 12 volumes, with over 1,000 articles and teams of contributors numbering over 1,200.
 I have a tried-and-tested methodology that delivers a balance between the macro and the micro – from the overall project parameters right down to the tiniest stylistic detail.

 Skills and experience

-- Over ten years’ experience working on encyclopedias both in-house and freelance
+- Almost 15 years’ experience working on encyclopedias both in-house and freelance

-- 20 major reference works (total of 70 volumes and almost 20 million words) managed through copyediting, typesetting, proofreading and indexing
+- 20 major reference works (MRWs) managed through copyediting, typesetting, proofreading and indexing (total of 70 volumes and almost 20 million words)

 - Both print and digital workflows (familiar with HTML, XML and CSS)